stubess/hello-world/README.md

 # hello-world
-UPractice using GitHub to create and manipulate a new repository
+Practice using GitHub to create and manipulate a new repository.
+Corrected misspelled "Practice"